caitlinmalloch/caitlinmalloch/README.md

 - 👋 Hi, I’m @caitlinmalloch!
 - 🌱 I’m currently learning data analysis, program management and full-stack development.
+Familiar with: Python, R, SQL.
+Learning: HTML, CSS, React
 - 💞️ I’m looking to collaborate on any project that will help me learn new skills in data analysis and programming.
 - 📫 Reach me by email at caitlin.malloch@gmail.com.